Skip navigation

 You can submit any queries you have or access specialist support from staff via the enquiry box at the end of each article.

-Your Blackboard site is an invaluable source of information about your programme.
+Your Blackboard site is also an invaluable source of information about your programme.
 Your Programme Leader and Personal Tutor (who you will have met during induction), will also be essential contacts if you have any programme-related questions throughout your studies.

 Your Welcome Guide